fplgusmao/semanticCitiesAnalytics/README.md

 Note that the host server is just that: a host.
 Thus, there is no need to deploy a dedicated server, there is only need to deploy the due app files into a host.
 This particular decision also influenced some of the project's implementation; [details can be seen bellow](#implementation-notes).

+## Deploying the Semantic Cities Analytics app

-There is a possibility for this project to work by just running it locally, but it wasn't made with that in mind, so proceed carefully.
+There is a possibility for this app to work by just running it locally, but it wasn't made with that in mind, so proceed carefully.

 The whole process of deploying this web-app consists of: